Alejogb1/job-board/blog-data/can-i-catch-and-check-proxy-requests-in-tests.md

 id: "can-i-catch-and-check-proxy-requests-in-tests"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It's a situation I've encountered more than once, especially when dealing with complex system integrations where parts of your application rely on external services accessed via proxies.
-The short answer is a resounding *yes*, you can absolutely catch and check proxy requests in tests, and frankly, you *should*.
+The short answer is a resounding _yes_, you can absolutely catch and check proxy requests in tests, and frankly, you _should_.
 It's critical for verifying the correct behavior of your software and ensuring its resilience.
 Let me explain how I've approached this in the past, and break down a few strategies with code examples.

-From experience, the challenge isn’t just *catching* the request, it’s also verifying that the request is formatted correctly, has the proper headers, and is being sent to the correct endpoint behind the proxy.
+From experience, the challenge isn’t just _catching_ the request, it’s also verifying that the request is formatted correctly, has the proper headers, and is being sent to the correct endpoint behind the proxy.
 If those details are not tested effectively, you're building a fragile system.

 One of the most common scenarios I've run into involves testing a system where microservices communicate through an API gateway or a service mesh acting as the proxy.
 In those situations, isolating the service I was testing from the actual downstream service was vital.
 For that, mock servers became my primary tool, particularly ones capable of simulating proxy behavior.